Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Destination Type Plugin

+Here's an example of a plugin that sends each event that is instrumented to a target server URL using your preferred HTTP client.

 ```ts
 import { init, add } from '@amplitude/analytics-browser';
 import { BrowserConfig, DestinationPlugin, Event, PluginType, Result } from '@amplitude/analytics-types';